FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 If you want to use the YouTube or YouTube Music app, you need to download and install MicroG or mMircoG.
 I recommend using MicroG because mMircoG is still in beta.

+All the code is open-source, clearly, and the APK files used for patching are downloaded from a trusted site, so it is totally safe for you to use.

 ---
 [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?style=for-the-badge&logo=YouTube&logoColor=white)](https://play.google.com/store/apps/details?id=com.google.android.youtube)